Hardcopies of ASET Good Practice Guides are available for purchase (£3 per copy) using a publications order form.

 Following a long tradition of other ASET activity, this Guide has been written to support these endeavours but is neither prescriptive nor regulatory, merely guidance from experienced practitioners to others in the field to support their work in engaging students in high quality, effective work-based and placement learning as part of their Higher Education experience.

 The world of work can be risky.
-For some people it results in health problems, injury or death.
+For some people it can result in physical or mental health problems, injury or death.
 People entering work for the first time are more vulnerable than others and for many students a placement is their first experience of full-time work, or indeed work at all.
-Everyone involved in a student placement has an ethical responsibility to do what they can to reduce the chances of harm to the student and the harm that a student may do to others.
-HEI staff can influence these things and this document provides practical guidance to help them to fulfil legal and ethical obligations.
-It should be noted that, arising from the Health and Safety at Work etc. Act 1974, there is also a legal responsibility, at least on HEIs situated in the UK to safeguard the health, safety and welfare of their students, as well as their employees.
-In addition to reducing the risk to students, following this guidance should enable you to demonstrate, in the event of legal action being taken in the UK against the HEI following an adverse effect on a student’s health or safety (or an adverse effect on an employer caused by a student) arising from a student placement, that you have done what can be considered as reasonably practicable to discharge their duty of care.
+Everyone involved in a placement has an ethical responsibility to do what they can to reduce the chances of harm to the student and the harm that a student may do to others.
+HEP staff can influence these matters and this document provides practical guidance to help them to fulfil legal and ethical obligations.
+It should be noted that, arising from the Health and Safety at Work etc. Act 1974, there is a legal responsibility for HEPs in the UK to safeguard the health, safety and welfare of their students, as well as their employees.
+In addition to reducing the risk to students, following this guidance should enable HEPs to demonstrate they have done what can be considered as reasonably practicable to discharge their duty of care.
 Records relating to process and procedure are vital in the event of legal action, to evidence reasonable care.

 The following publications are available in limited supply, in hardcopy through the ASET office: